vincent-noel/SigNetSim/README.md

 	docker pull signetsim/signetsim:develop
 	docker run --name signetsim -d signetsim/signetsim:develop

-The server will run on localhost:80, with a default Admin with admin:admin credentials.
+The server will run on localhost:80.

 If you want to locally store persistent data, use :